jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f3477aefa51bfc29327200b
+id: 5f3477ae8466a9a3d2cc953c
-title: Part 15
+title: Part 16
 challengeType: 0
 ---

 # --description--

-You have styled three elements by writing CSS inside the `style` tags.
-This works, but since there will many more styles, it's best to put all the styles in a separate file and link to it.
-Start by rewriting the styles you have created into the `styles.css` file.
-Make sure to exclude the opening and closing `style` tags.
+Now that you have the CSS in the `styles.css` file, go ahead and remove the `style` element and all its content.
+Once it is removed, the text that as centered, will shift back to the left.

 # --hints--